esimionato/markbates.github.com/_posts/2012-04-04-now-blogging-with-jekyll.md

 WordPress worked well for me for years, but I have to say that I never enjoyed the process of writing a technical blog in a browser.
 I hated the lack of tools that my editor has at it's disposal.
 It was too slow to do previews with.
 And all together it just always felt a bit "hacky", and not in a good way.

 Jekyll let's me write my blog entries in my favorite local text editor.
 I can preview my blog, locally, which is great if you want to make a sweeping change to the whole thing.
-When I'm done writing I can do a <code>git push</code> and my site now has all the new content.
+When I'm done writing I can do a <code>git push</code> and the site now has all the new content.

+{% highlight javascript %}
+  var foo = function() {

+  }
+{% endhighlight %}

 {% highlight ruby %}
 class Foo < ActiveRecord::Base